 - 8. Connect power to the driver.
 If the driver is a diesel engine, then connect the ground cable to the negative battery terminal. - 9.
 Record the serviced items and operation hours in a service log.

-When all of the maintenance is completed, start the pump and perform a vacuum test as described in Verify general operation (page 19) section.
+When all of the maintenance is completed, start the pump and perform a vacuum test as described in Vacuum pad test section.
 Record the vacuum gauge readings in a service log as a reference.